China's 'mini-Hong Kong' eyes Internet access, shrugs off Shanghai threat

 China tightly controls the internet through a so-called Great Firewall, routinely deleting online postings and blocking access to websites it deems politically sensitive or inappropriate such as Facebook and Twitter.

-"In Qianhai, we will be able to see what they can see in Hong Kong," said Wang Jinxia, director of the research and innovation centre of the Qianhai Authority, which is overseeing the proposed $45 billion financial zone in southern China.
+"In Qianhai, we will be able to see what they can see in Hong Kong," said Wang Jinxia, director of the research and innovation centre of the Qianhai Authority, which is overseeing the proposed $45 billion (28 billion pounds) financial zone in southern China.

 "We will strive for an exclusive international communication channel in which information won't be filtered," he said, adding that Facebook and Twitter would be available.

-Qianhai, dubbed a "mini-Hong Kong", has attracted about 1,700 companies - about 70 percent related to financial services - with registered capital of 200 billion yuan ($23 billion) as of mid-September.
+Qianhai, dubbed a "mini-Hong Kong", has attracted about 1,700 companies - about 70 percent related to financial services - with registered capital of 200 billion yuan (14 billion pounds) as of mid-September.

 There are 20 Fortune 500 companies registered in Qianhai, including HSBC, Hang Seng Bank and Standard Chartered.